Gamification & More

 Why You Can't Weight Copy

-Other nodes must recognize you and submit weights for you.
+• Other nodes must recognize you and submit weights on you (see classifications).

-Nodes cannot simply validate or attest because they are simply staked on-chain — they must join the subnet, prove stake, and be verifiably online, and connect to the subnet's P2P network.
+• Nodes cannot simply validate or attest because they are simply staked on-chain — they must join the subnet, prove stake, be verifiably online, and connect to the subnet's P2P network.

-Think about this like a blockchain; the subnet uses the same logic that allows nodes to connect to each other in a decentralized network.
+• Think about this like a blockchain; the subnet uses the same logic that allows nodes to connect in a decentralized network and communicate with each other.

 Last updated